EzequielHPP/musicAPI/readme.md

 ```

-Generate all the tables of the Project
+Generate all the tables of the Project.
+but you can import the DB Dump in the `music_api_2017-03-26.sql.gz` file.
 ```
 php artisan migrate
 ```